Mandaeism

-Mandaeism (Note: Also spelled Mandaism in accordance with the word’s etymology (see also Greek Μανδαϊσμός Mandaïsmós and its regular Latinization Mandaismus.)
+Mandaeism (Note: Also spelled Mandaism in accordance with the word's etymology (see also Greek Μανδαϊσμός Mandaïsmós and its regular Latinization Mandaismus.)
 (Classical Mandaic: ࡌࡀࡍࡃࡀࡉࡅࡕࡀ mandaiuta), sometimes also known as Nasoraeanism or Sabianism, is a Gnostic, monotheistic and ethnic religion with Greek, Iranian, and Jewish influences.
 Its adherents, the Mandaeans, revere Adam, Abel, Seth, Enos, Noah, Shem, Aram, and especially John the Baptist.
-Mandaeans consider Adam, Seth, Noah, Shem, and John the Baptist prophets, with Adam being the founder of the religion and John being the greatest and final prophet.
+Mandaeans consider Adam, Seth, Noah, Shem, and John the Baptist to be prophets, with Adam being the founder of the religion and John being the greatest and final prophet.

 The Mandaeans speak an Eastern Aramaic language known as Mandaic.
 The name 'Mandaean' comes from the Aramaic manda, meaning knowledge.
-Within the Middle East, but outside their community, the Mandaeans are more commonly known as the صُبَّة Ṣubba (singular: Ṣubbī), or as Sabians (الصابئة, ALA-LC).
+Within West Asia, but outside their community, the Mandaeans are more commonly known as the صُبَّة Ṣubba (singular: Ṣubbī), or as Sabians (الصابئة, ALA-LC).
 The term Ṣubba is derived from an Aramaic root related to baptism.
 The term Sabians derives from the mysterious religious group mentioned three times in the Quran.
-The name of this unidentified group, which is implied in the Quran to belong to the "People of the Book" (ahl al-kitāb), was historically claimed by the Mandaeans as well as by several other religious groups in order to gain legal protection (dhimma) as offered by Islamic law.
+The name of this unidentified group, which is implied in the Quran to belong to the "People of the Book" (ahl al-kitāb), was historically claimed by the Mandaeans as well as by several other religious groups in order to pay legal protection (dhimma) as offered by Islamic law.
 Occasionally, Mandaeans are also called "Christians of Saint John", in the belief that they were a direct survival of the Baptist's disciples.
 Further research, however, indicates this to be a misnomer, as Mandaeans consider Jesus to be a false prophet.